The Court Reporter - Scopist Partnership

 Reporter A makes $710 for the two days and Reporter B makes $555.
 Reporter A makes $155 more than Reporter B, plus the scopist is tax deductible!
 A busy reporter can be losing money by not using a scopist.

-(The above numbers are for example only.)
+(The above numbers are only an example.)